Grimone – Sucettes de Borne – Jiboui circular loop

 Notes

-- Narrow paths from (3) to (6), with some broom and boxwood brushing against your legs and arms.
+- Narrow paths (3) to (6), with some broom and boxwood brushing against your legs and arms.

 Worth a visit

-- Mont Barral (1,903 m), an additional 1 hour round trip from the Jiboui ridge (1,731 m).
+- Mont Barral (1,903 m), an additional 1-hour round trip from the Jiboui ridge (1,731 m).

 - Le Jocou (2,051 m), the icing on the cake.